 Enter at Joralemon Street and Atlantic Avenue

 Brooklyn Bridge Park's spectacular waterfront views are soothing, but when kids really want to cool off, they head to the super-popular Waterlab, one of four distinct play attractions on Pier 6.
 Man-made cliffs enclose a series of water areas where sprinklers shoot up, out, and all over, totally dousing kids.
 The water pools on a nice, squishy surface (which saved my clumsy toddler a few times).
-Head to the destination sandbox next-door with its log cabins after they dry off, or grab an ice cream (and a beer) at Fornino, directly across from the splash pad.
+Head to the destination sandbox next door with its log cabins after the kids dry off, or grab an ice cream (and a beer) at Fornino, directly across from the splash pad.
 You'll find the bathrooms here, too.